azurecitadel/azurecitadel.github.io/_pages/identity/identityprepareAD.md

 ![](../../images/ExtendingIdentities_3.5.png)

 My **@wildecompany.local** users are now **@wilde.company**.
-Now we have matched our on premise users to log our public domain they will have a consistent experience regardless of whether they're logging in to on premise or cloud apps.
-This is a fundamental step when migrating our identities to the cloud.
+Now we have matched our on premise users our public domain they can have a consistent experience regardless of whether they're logging in to on premise or cloud apps.
+This is a fundamental step when migrating identities to the cloud.

-Move onto the next lab [Configure AD Connect.](./identityconfigureADC)
+Move onto the next lab [Configure AD Connect.](./identityconfigureADC.md)